Composting at home –

 Your compost pile should have an equal amount of browns to greens respectively.
 You should also alternate layers of organic materials of different-sized particles in the composting area.
 The brown materials provide carbon for your compost, the green materials provide nitrogen, and the water provides moisture to help break down the organic matter at best.

 What to compost –

 You can compost materials from your kitchen like Fruits and vegetables, Eggshells, Coffee grounds and filters, Tea bags, Nut shells, Shredded newspaper, Cardboard, Paper, Yard trimmings, Grass clippings, Houseplants, Hay and straw, Leaves, Sawdust, Wood chips, Cotton and Wool Rags, Hair and fur and Fireplace ashes respectively.
-If you ideally compost all these materials, it would really help in the wastage management goals of the world as a whole.
+If you ideally compost all these materials, it would really help in the wastage management consultant goals of the world as a whole.

 What not to compost and why –

 Black walnut tree leaves or twigs should not be composted because they release substances that might be harmful to plants.

 Coal or charcoal ash might contain substances harmful to plants.

 Dairy products such as butter, milk, sour cream, yogurt and eggs create odor problems and attract pests such as rodents and flies.
 The diseases or insects might survive and be transferred back to other plants.

 Fats, grease, lard, or oils should not be composted because they create odor problems and attract pests such as rodents and flies.
 Meat or fish bones and scraps should not be composted because they create odor problems and attract pests such as rodents and flies